 Collections from this unit were dominated by ceramics, though lithics, pebbles, fired clay, and daub were also common (Table 10.1).
 Ceramic collections included varieties spanning the Hamilton Ridge through Anna phases (Table 10.2; Figures 10.9-10.17).
 Though most Anna and Gordon phase markers are present only in the top three levels, the presence of Anna Incised in Level 5 suggests that all of the construction episodes encountered in TU-1 occurred during the Anna phase.
-Analyses of vessel shape and size are ongoing and will be included in the Phase 3 report on Smith Creek.
+A total of 42 rim sherds were large enough to determine vessel shape; size could be estimated for 28 (Figure 10.18).